Table of Contents

 The Composable Design Patterns focus upon behavior emerging from the composition of objects and their interaction in a structured formation rather than implemented within an individual class.

-- Proxy - Place administrative wrapper objects around objects often to help manage their complexity or resources.
+- Proxy - Place administrative wrapper objects around objects often to help manage their complexity or resources

-- Chain of Responsibility - Delegate a request through a linked chain of handlers until one of the handlers can complete the request.
+- Chain of Responsibility - Delegate a request through a linked chain of handlers until one of the handlers can complete the request

-- Composite - Configure behavior emerging from a group of snippet behavior objects organized in a tree structure.
+- Composite - Configure behavior emerging from a group of snippet behavior objects organized in a tree structure

-- Specification – Allow a Client to select or filter objects with specific attribute property values as specified by the Client.
+- Specification – Allow a Client to select or filter objects with specific attribute property values as specified by the Client

 - Interpreter – Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.
 This pattern will require several blog entries.

-See: Composable Design Patterns AI Agent
+See: Composable Design Patterns Interactive AI Notebook

 Interpreter Design Pattern

 The Interpreter required its own series.
+It moves from language theory to production through a single evolving example.

-Interpreter is not a difficult pattern to design or implement, but it’s a difficult pattern comprehend.
+Interpreter is not a difficult pattern to design or implement, but it’s a difficult pattern to comprehend.
 Interpreter required multiple blog entries to do it justice.

-- Interpreter - Introduction and overview.
+- Interpreter - Introduction and overview

-- Grammars to Design - The Interpreter Design emerges from the Grammar.
+- Grammars to Design - The Interpreter Design emerges from the Grammar

-- Design to Implementation - Implementing the Interpreter Design Pattern based upon a Design.Implementing the Interpreter Design Pattern based upon a Design.
+- Design to Implementation - Implementing the Interpreter Design Pattern based upon a Design.

-- Scanners and Parsers, Theory and Practice - The basics of Scanner and Parser theory and practice.
+- Scanners and Parsers, Theory and Practice - The basics of Scanner and Parser theory and practice

-- Scanners and Parsers, Implementation: Rational Expression Implementation Example Completed - Implementing the Scanner and Parser for the Rational Expression Evaluator Use Case
+- Scanners and Parsers, Implementation: Rational Expression Implementation Example Completed - Implementing the Scanner and Parser for the Rational Expression Evaluator DSL Use Case

-- Interpreter Design Pattern – Production Example: My Experience Using Interpreter on a Work Project - My Experience Using Interpreter on a Work Project.
+- Interpreter Design Pattern – Production Example: My Experience Using Interpreter on a Work Project - My Experience Using Interpreter on a Work Project

-See: Interpreter Design Pattern AI Agent
+See: Interpreter Design Pattern Interactive AI Notebook

 The Hexagonal Architecture (AKA Ports and Adapters) is a design that all software developers should know.
 It showcases how different Essential Design Patterns can work as a cohesive design.